CurraghsBettor/Generalized-linear-models-and-effect-sizes/Chickenpox.md

 ## Estimating Risk Ratios and Risk Differences Using Regression (Naimi & Whitcomb, 2020)

-Recently, I discover a paper wrote by Naimi and Whitcomb (2020), in which the authors provided the mean to estimate odds ratio, relative risk ratio and risk difference ratio with the `glm` function by selecting the appropriate link function.
+Recently, I discover a paper wrote by Naimi and Whitcomb (2020), in which these authors provided the mean to estimate the odds ratio, the relative risk ratio and the risk difference using the `glm` function and by selecting the appropriate link function.
 They provided R codes to allow reproduction of their results.
 Here, we will explore how to use those different links with another concrete example.